.

 The Burka is compulsory in some middle eastern countries and women can be arrested for being seen to flout the dress code (See Amnesty International).
 The Burka is not specified in the Koran and the widespread insistence on its adoption amongst male moslems is concurrent with the rise of Saudi Arabian Salafism (paid for by western oil dollars).

 When I first began this article I hoped to get some clear guidance from sociological surveys about the proportions of Islamic women who are forced to wear the burka.
-There is a tremendous paucity of such surveys, probably because they are confounded at the outset because if there are women who are forced to wear the burka they are unlikely to freely admit to this.
+There is a tremendous paucity of such surveys, probably because they are confounded at the outset because women who are forced to wear the burka are unlikely to freely admit to being coerced.
 Alibhai Brown says that she is approached by women who have been forced to wear burka and there is little reason to doubt this.
-Certainly in the countries of origin of many British muslims women are institutionally forced to wear the burka (See Forced to wear burka teacher quits and Sikh women in Pakistan forced to wear burqa’s).
+Certainly in the countries of origin of many British muslims, women are institutionally forced to wear the burka (See Forced to wear burka teacher quits and Sikh women in Pakistan forced to wear burqa’s).
 It is often the women in a community who force other women to wear the burka.
 As an example in Islamic answers dot com: If a woman does not wear a burqa, is she bad? a correspondent recounts that:

 "When I was a teenager, they suddenly started forcing me to wear the burqa.
 They went to everyone's house and said that I haven't started wearing it so I'm bad.
 I did not want to be forced into anything, I wished to accept it with my heart."